-Local businesses rally around Bellevue florist
+Community rallies around Bellevue florist after OPS graduation canceled

 “Our worst nightmare had come true,” she said.

-For three and a half years she has owned this shop and during that time she also became a vendor at Baxter Arena.
+For three and a half years, she has owned the shop, eventually becoming a vendor at Baxter Arena.

 So she ordered the flowers for the 2020 graduates.
-A lot of flowers, $10,000 worth.
+A lot of flowers — $10,000 worth.

 “OPS announced on Monday, that all summer activities were canceled,” Sjn said.

-That included graduation, leaving her wondering; “Okay.
-How am I going to sell all of these flowers?”
+That included graduation, leaving her wondering: “Okay — how am I going to sell all of these flowers?”

-She posted on Facebook to ask if anyone needed flowers.
+She posted on Facebook to ask whether anyone needed flowers.
+The post read:

+“My worse nightmare has come true.
+We spent 10K in fresh flowers for Graduations that were to be held at Baxter Arena For Omaha Public Schools that was to happen 8/2- though 8-5-2020 they canceled 7-27-2020 Flowers arrive 7-28-2020.
+Please help us recoup our cost.
+These will be designer choice hand tied bouquets that means no vase.
+We are a small business and to loss this much money will terrible.
+Please help us spread cheer with flowers.
+Send happiness to some one that needs cheering up, and make this florist do a happy dance.”

-It’s not just people buying for themselves, local businesses are also stepping in.
+It’s not just people buying flowers for themselves; local businesses are also stepping in.

-Ana Funkhouser owns a salon in La Vista, she’s one of the thousands who saw Sjn’s post and decided to act.
+Ana Funkhouser owns a salon in La Vista.
+She’s one of the thousands who saw Sjn’s post and decided to act.

-“I love flowers for one, and support local - let’s do it,” Funkhouser said with excitement.
+“I love flowers, for one; and support local — let’s do it!”
+Funkhouser said.

-In her mind and in so many others, the best thing we can all do during a global pandemic is to help our neighbor.
+In her mind, and in so many others, the best thing we can all do during a global pandemic is to help our neighbor, she said.

 “We’re just doing what we love to do and just hope that this whole — everything — can just get over sometime soon,” Funkhouser said.
 “So any little bit that we can just do to help and support each other and build each other up is what we need to do right now.”

-There will be a mobile flower shop set up outside of Sjn’s store on Friday of this week and next week for people to stop by, socially distance, and purchase flowers.
+There will be a mobile flower shop set up outside of Sjn’s store on Friday and also next week for people to stop by, socially distance, and purchase flowers.

 Copyright 2020 WOWT.
 All rights reserved.